dglozic/react-status-demo/README.md

 # react-engine status demo
 This app is a modification of original react-engine example to demonstrate a technique of rendering item status in the UI using web sockets after the original items have rendered.
+The app is in support of an article at <http://dejanglozic.com>
 See `react-engine` repositiory for details.

 ## tl;dr - to run the example